Yorko/mlcourse.ai/book/topic07/topic7_pca_clustering.md

 ## Agglomerative clustering

-The following algorithm is the simplest and easiest to understand among all the the clustering algorithms without a fixed number of clusters.
+The following algorithm is the simplest and easiest to understand among all the clustering algorithms without a fixed number of clusters.

 The algorithm is fairly simple:
 1. We start by assigning each observation to its own cluster
 2. Then sort the pairwise distances between the centers of clusters in descending order
-3. Take the nearest two neigbor clusters and merge them together, and recompute the centers
+3. Take the nearest two neighbor clusters and merge them together, and recompute the centers
 4. Repeat steps 2 and 3 until all the data is merged into one cluster

 The process of searching for the nearest cluster can be conducted with different methods of bounding the observations: